 Drain and rinse the chickpeas and keep it aside.

-Heat oil and vegan butter in a pan. temper 1 tsp cumin seeds, 2 bay leaf, 4 cloves, 1 cinnamon stick and dried red chillies.
+Heat oil and vegan butter in a pan. temper 1 teaspoon cumin seeds, 2 bay leaf, 4 cloves, 1 cinnamon stick and dried red chillies.
 Fry for 30 seconds.

 Then add garlic, ginger, onions.
 Saute till they turn translucent.

-Now add the spices - 1 tsp chilly powder, 1/2 tsp turmeric, 1 tsp coriander powder, 2 tsp anardana powder, and 1/2 cup water.
+Now add the spices - 1 teaspoon chilly powder, ½ teaspoon turmeric, 1 teaspoon coriander powder, 2 teaspoon anardana powder, and ½ cup water.
 Fry them masala for 30 seconds.

 Add 1 cup tomato puree along with salt.
 Mix and saute for 3-4 mins.